 In this section, we compare concentrations of laboratory-measured chlorophyll a from the study by Raymond et al. (1997) and similar analytical measurements in this study.
-Chlorophyll concentrations at the Pelton forebay (RES04) were higher than those in LBC by a considerable margin (Figure 5-33).
+Chlorophyll concentrations at the Pelton forebay (RES04) were higher than those in LBC by a considerable margin (Figure 5-33.).
 The highest historical concentrations of chlorophyll were observed in spring and fall, with substantial declines in the summer.
-Lake Simtustus exhibited a major decline in chlorophyll.
-Chlorophyll concentrations in the epilimnion of the Pelton forebay (RES04) declined significantly between the 1990s and 2015-17.
-The average chlorophyll value in 1994-1996 was 33.4 μg/L (se = 4.58, n = 23) compared to only 15.4 μg/L in 2015-17 (se = 5.35, n = 17).
+Chlorophyll concentrations in the epilimnion of the Pelton forebay (RES04) declined significantly between the 1990s and 2015- 2017.
+The average chlorophyll value in 1994-1996 was $33.4 \,\mu g/L$ (se = 4.58, n = 23) compared to only 15.4 $\mu g/L$ in 2015-2017 (se = 5.35, n = 17).
 This 54% decline in chlorophyll is statistically (p = 0.015, F = 6.49) and ecologically significant because of the major change it reflects in algal biomass.
 It can be argued that the most important chlorophyll data to present are for the warmer months.
-But limiting the historical and current data to only May-October makes the differences between the two periods even more distinct.
-The historical chlorophyll during those months averaged 45.2 ug/L (se = 6.6, n = 15) compared to the current study average of 13.6 ug/L (se = 1.7, n = 14).
+Limiting the historical and current data to only May-October makes the differences between the two periods even more distinct.
+Historical chlorophyll during those months averaged 45.2 ug/L (se = 6.6, n =15) compared to the current study average of 13.6 ug/L (se = 1.7, n = 14).

-Although the chlorophyll concentrations in Lake Simtustus showed a large decrease between the two study periods, there was no comparable change in transparency.
+Although chlorophyll concentrations in Lake Simtustus showed a large decrease between the two study periods, there was no comparable change in transparency.
 This condition can sometimes occur when there is a change to larger celled phytoplankton or colonial taxa, which can cause a wide variation in the chlorophyll-Secchi disk relationship (Canfield et al. 1985).
 Some of the phytoplankton changes in Lake Simtustus also might reflect changes in fish biomass or fish species composition; however, few quantitative data are available with which to address this question.